Traditional Russian Food

 During Maslenitsa, a weeklong religious holiday whose very name is derived from the Russian word for oil (maslo), the making and consumption of crepes is central to the celebration.
 For Easter, special raisin cakes called kulich and a delicate cottage cheese-based dessert known as pashka make lovely (and tasty) centerpieces.

-Yet another Russian holiday food is kutia, a wheat or rice porridge dressed up with honey, dried fruit and nuts.
+Yet another Russian food popular during holidays is kutia, a wheat or rice porridge dressed up with honey, dried fruit and nuts.
 This Russian dessert is typically prepared for commemoration services and religious holidays, especially Christmas.

 Russian Pickled and Canned Goods